ashishkrb7/chatgpt/docs/index.md

 ## Conclusion

 Prompt engineering is a critical part of building AI applications with models like ChatGPT.
 By following best practices and using ChatGPT's prompt engineering tools, developers can improve the quality, relevance, and fairness of the generated text.
-If you're interested in learning more about prompt engineering or getting started with ChatGPT, be sure to check out the OpenAI website and documentation.
+If you're interested in learning more about prompt engineering or getting started with ChatGPT, be sure to check out the OpenAI website, documentation and this some of resources available in this website.